In this article, we are going to discuss Annapurna Circuit Trek 12 days in a detailed way.

 Have you been thinking of trekking to the Annapurna Circuit?
 Do you fear the difficulties of your admired trek?
 If your answer is yes, I am here to clear out all of your queries regarding the 12 days Annapurna Circuit Trek difficulties.

 Annapurna Circuit Trek is a moderate to difficult trek to do in the Annapurna region.
-It is probably the longest trekking routes in the region.
+In addition, it is probably the longest trekking routes in the region.
 So the trek can be a challenge for a beginner trekker without proper physical exercise and training.

 Crossing the Thorung La Pass at 5416 meters is the most difficult part of the trek.
-The 12 days Annapurna Circuit Trek is usually walked through counter clock-wise direction due to the difficulties of crossing the pass.
-The clockwise direction involves taking longer ascents and shorter descends.
+Likewise, the 12 days Annapurna Circuit Trek has usually walked through counter a clock-wise direction due to the difficulties of crossing the pass.
+Furthermore, the clockwise direction involves taking longer ascents and shorter descends.
 So, this might be too difficult for people to manage in a single day.

 The average walking duration during the Annapurna Circuit Trek 12 days is 6-7 hours per day.
 So, you will have to be physically fit to walk such hours continuously.
 However, people who are not used to trekking might have a hard time during the Annapurna Circuit Trek.

 Acclimatization is very necessary when trekking to a higher altitude.
 It helps to adjust your body to the new surrounding.
 Also, it eventually helps to reduce the problem of altitude sickness too.
 Therefore, the amount of oxygen is comparatively low in a higher altitude.

 In fact, this results in difficulty in breathing.
 Along with this, it involves problems such as headache, nausea, vomiting, diarrhea, etc. Therefore, altitude sickness becomes a barrier when trekking to the Annapurna Circuit.

 - Thorong- La Pass Trek and Fly Out Jomsom